Journal of Biosocial Science

 The Journal of Biosocial Science is a bimonthly peer-reviewed scientific journal covering the intersection of biology and sociology.
-It was the continuation of The Eugenics Review, published by the Galton Institute from 1909 till 1968.
+It is the continuation of The Eugenics Review, published by the Galton Institute from 1909 to 1968.
 It obtained its current name in 1969, with volume numbering re-starting at 1, and switched publishers to Cambridge University Press.
 The editor-in-chief is Dr Alejandra Núñez-de la Mora (Universidad Veracruzana).

 Abstracting and indexing

 The journal is abstracted and indexed in: